 This is a major surgery.
 You’ll need to check into a hospital.
 On the day of your surgery, you’ll get general anesthesia.
 That means you’ll go into an unconscious, sleep-like state so you don’t feel anything during surgery.

 During the procedure, a surgeon will detach the large intestine from the surrounding organs and tissue.
-He’ll cut and remove the damaged or diseased part of the bowel.
-He’ll reconnect the healthy ends of the intestine with tiny staples or sutures.
+They’ll cut and remove the damaged or diseased part of the bowel.
+They’ll reconnect the healthy ends of the intestine with tiny staples or sutures.

 In some bowel resections, the surgeon will need to do a colostomy.
 This creates an opening in the skin, or stoma, for feces to pass into a bag.
 Your surgeon will perform a colostomy if there’s an issue that may keep the two ends of the intestine from healing properly.
 Some stomas are temporary.
 After 6 to 12 weeks, you’ll need a second surgery.